thomas-lamiaux/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       `Create HintDb` will not change whether a pre-existing database is discriminated.

+.. cmd:: Create Rewrite HintDb @ident

+   Like above, but creates a database for :cmd:`Hint Rewrite` declarations instead.

 Hint databases defined in the Rocq standard library
 ```````````````````````````````````````````````````